SheepTester/sheeptester.github.io/reform/v1/README.md

 Custom sources do not need to produce values, but producing a `File` object is recommended to populate output controls.
 If the referenced element has an ancestor `.reform:io` (or itself has the class `.reform:io`), it will try finding a `.output-controls` to add as a dependency to the custom source.

+The share button is automatically hidden in browsers that don't support the Web Share API.